aniruddha27/India-GDP-vis-a-vis-BRICS-nations/README.md

 Conclusion?

 India has an year-on-year increasing GDP nominal and became the second fastest growing BRICS nation around 2014.
 Its GDP nominal is pegged at more than $2 trillion in 2017.
-This, however, does not take into account inflation, that affects exchange rate, and population which, if not accounted for, give a falsse impression of standard of living in a country.
+This, however, does not take into account inflation, that affects exchange rate, and population which, if not accounted for, give a false impression of standard of living in a country.

 GDP ppp gives us a picture of what a person in a country can actually buy, or what is actually produced.
 PPP measures currencies on the basis of their ability to buy goods or servies within the local economy.
 It gives the relative purchasing power of the local currency.
 The GDP PPP of India is higher than its GDP nominal indicating that it is a developing economy.
 The reason that India's GDP ppp is higher than GDP nominal is because the cost of non-tradeable goods in India is lower compared to Brazil, Russia and South Africa.
 This indicates that the standard of living in India is lower compard to all other nations in the group except China.